 Select the Oxford book style:

-The Oxford book style combines historic fonts and ornaments to give an eBook the look of a classic.
+The Oxford book style combines historic fonts and ornaments for a “classic” look.
 A book style affects the title page, chapter headings, and important sections of your book.
 You can view these details and customize them by clicking on the other entries in the Navigator.

 In the Navigator, select Heading to change the carousel to show styles for chapter headings.